beingAnujChaudhary/An_Introduction_to_Statistical_Learning_with_Applications_in_Python/README.md

 ---

-# 🚀 Mini-Projects (Growing List)

-Each chapter produces one real-world project:

-### 🧩 **Chapter 2 – Statistical Learning**

-* Train/Test split demo
-* Bias–variance tradeoff visualization
-* Model flexibility experiment

-### 🏠 **Chapter 3 – Linear Regression**

-* Predict Delhi house prices
-* Salary prediction model
-* Car mileage prediction

-### 🏥 **Chapter 4 – Classification**

-* Heart disease prediction
-* Titanic survival classifier

-…and many more as I progress.

----

-# 🌟 Goals of This Learning Journey

-* Build **strong statistical foundations**
-* Get comfortable turning math → code → insight
-* Prepare for **machine learning interviews**
-* Create a **portfolio** showcasing structured ML thinking
-* Learn to build **clean, reproducible ML workflows**

----

 # 🤝 Contributing

-If you spot issues, want to suggest improvements, or add solutions — feel free to open a PR or issue.
+Suggestions, improvements, or pull requests are always welcome!
+This repo will evolve as my understanding deepens.

 ---

 # 📜 Credits

-Based on the textbook:
+Based on
-**“An Introduction to Statistical Learning with Applications in Python”** by James, Witten, Hastie, Tibshirani & Taylor.
+***“An Introduction to Statistical Learning with Applications in Python”*** by Gareth James, Daniela Witten, Trevor Hastie, Robert Tibshirani & Jonathan Taylor.

 ---